 By Underground (London Transport)

 Take the westbound Metropolitan Line to Uxbridge (approx 40 mins from Baker Street station).

 Or take the westbound Piccadilly Line to Uxbridge (approx 45-50 mins from Earl’s Court station).

-Alternatively you can walk to the campus, using the 1-mile walking route.
+Alternatively you can walk to the campus using the 1-mile walking route.

 West Drayton (First Great Western Link) is the nearest mainline station, approx 1.5 miles from the campus.

 Services run from London Paddington (approx 20 mins journey time) or from the West (Bristol).
-From West Drayton station take one of the following buses towards Uxbridge: 222 (alight Cowley Road), U5 (alight Station Road), or U3 (alight Cleveland Road).
+From West Drayton station you can take one of the following buses towards Uxbridge: 222 (alight Cowley Road), U5 (alight Station Road), or U3 (alight Cleveland Road).

 West Ruislip Station (Chiltern Railways) is the mainline service from London Marylebone (approx 20 mins journey time) and the North (Aylesbury, Banbury and Birmingham) and is approx 4 miles from the campus.

 From West Ruislip Station take the U1 bus (towards Hillingdon Hospital) and alight Kingston Lane.